Debating Truth: Debate-driven Claim Verification with Multiple Large Language Model Agents

 \subsection{Pre-debate Configuration Prompts}

-In pre-debate configuration, \dc{meta-prompts are provided to both Debaters and Moderator to instruct their actions throughout the multi-round debate.}

-The meta prompt for \textit{Debaters} is as follows: \begin{calloutblock} You are a Debater in a fact-checking scenario.
+In pre-debate configuration, meta-prompts are provided to both Debaters and the Moderator to instruct their actions throughout the multi-round debate.
+The meta-prompt for \textit{Debaters} is as follows: \begin{calloutblock} You are a Debater in a fact-checking scenario.
 Your task is to verify the accuracy of a specific claim by either affirming or refuting it based on the provided credible evidence.

 \textbf{Your Role}:\\ - Defend your assigned position using credible evidence.\\ - Critically analyze and challenge the opposing argument respectfully and factually.